arielgee/Sage-Like/.misc/tasks.md

 * BUG: pagePopup do not alert about existing feeds
 	* condition: when sidebar is closed
 	* result: sidebar is opend but feed are sometimes not added and sometime do get added
+---

+## Next
 * BUG: multiple and fast deleting of fedds (by keyboard) results in:
 	* error: [Sage-Like] Error: No bookmarks found for the provided GUID. function deleteTreeItem/</<()
+* in following link pagePopup finds feed but discovery do not: http://israblog.nana10.co.il/blogread.asp?blog=177394&blogcode=11287921
+	* discovery processed 'http://israblog.nana10.co.il/sidebar/blog_rss.asp?blog=177394'. '/sidebar/'!?!?!?!?!?!?
+REALLY?
+	* in pathname is empty and file is not
+* consider '@media (prefers-color-scheme: dark)' for sidebar
 * From mozilla [support] page:
 	* how to allow user to safly insert user-CSS's into feedPreview
 	* preference to open feed preview with left click